 11. Peter Gunn Theme (Blues Brothers)

 The iconic riff that Henry Mancini wrote for the tv show Peter Gunn.
 But most people know it from the Blues Brothers.

 12. Tom Petty and the Heartbreakers - Running Down a Dream

 A typical guitar riff, very well done.
 Learn this tune and you'll start to recognise many guitar-like riffs like it!

 A great song from Coldplay's earlier days.
 The melody starts at 0:12.

 New Born has a great riff that starts at about 1:00.
 It is repeated a few more times during the rest of the song.
 To play this riff like Matthew Bellamy does, you'll need to tune down one of your strings.
 Click the button below to find out which string and how to tune it.
 Oh, and if you look closely at the video there are some clues there for how to play it!

 That's it!
 Hope this helps you out in getting started with figuring out stuff by ear or just having a good time playing cool riffs.
-If you want to learn them by ear, you can check out the step-by-step guide over here.
+To find out more about figuring out songs out by ear, check out the step-by-step guide over here.

-If you have any questions, don't hesitate to leave a comment.
+If you have any questions, don't hesitate to drop me a line at just(at)stringkick.com!
 Oh, and if I've missed any one string guitar songs that should be on this list, I'd love to hear about them!